 This way…

-If your little guy does become sick or injured and does need to go see a veterinarian, you won’t be on the hook for 100% of the cost should he or she need serious medical treatment.
-For more information about who we feel currently offer some of the “best” pet insurance products on the market we would encourage you to check out our Top 10 Best Pet Insurance Companies article.
+If your little guy becomes sick or injured and needs to see a veterinarian, you won’t be on the hook for 100% of the cost should they need severe medical treatment.
+For more information about who we feel currently offers some of the “best” pet insurance products, we encourage you to check out our Top 10 Best Pet Insurance Companies article.

 My golden cocker spaniel is loving to me and mine, but aggressive to people and children that want to get close to me..this is a big worry to me as I have had spaniels before that are docile and loving..she is 17 months old and with me 24 seven..Can you help me in this matter ?